2017 United Kingdom general election in Wales

-The 2017 United Kingdom general election in Wales was held on 8 June 2017; all 40 seats in Wales were contested.
+On Thursday 8 June 2017, the 2017 United Kingdom general election was held in Wales, to elect all 650 members of the House of Commons, with 40 constituencies being in Wales.
 The election for each seat was conducted on the basis of first-past-the-post.

 The Labour party won the most votes in Wales, with the Conservatives winning overall across the UK.